viniciusalkimin/alkflix/README.md

 # alkflix
-Personal project, using Java, Spring e MySQL.
+Personal project, using Java, Spring and H2 Database.